giorgeabdala/rust-polkadot-challenges/src/advanced/challenge_07.md

 - Use unique identifiers to prevent conflicts
 - Provide clear error messages for debugging

-This system demonstrates how external data is reliably included in blockchain blocks through Substrate's inherent mechanism with proper serialization support.
+This system demonstrates how external data is reliably included in blockchain blocks through Substrate's inherent mechanism, focusing on essential concepts with a clean, understandable implementation.